wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 The rest of the parsers can be implemented in a similar way, define `Arbitrary` instances for the data they should take, define properties for the expected output and implement!

-I'll leave this implementation for another post.
+I'll leave the rest of the implementation for another post.
 Running `stack test` now should give the following output.

 ```
 ...